Wine & Spirit Education Trust

 In London, the original Wine & Spirit Education Trust administration reports to a Board of Trustees with eight members; three from The Vintners’ Company, three from the Wine & Spirit Association, one from the Worshipful Company of Distillers (London), and another from the Institute of Masters of Wine.
 However, in the United States, there is no such oversight.

 Why WSET Was Established

 Before the Wine & Spirit Education Trust was established, the British wine industry had no key source of knowledge.
 The only way people learned about wine was through hands-on training in the country where they lived.
 It’s one reason the British wine industry continues to have a deeply regional perspective to this day.

 For example, a person from London could become an apprentice at an auction house or wine shop where Rhine, Burgundy, and Bordeaux wines dominate.
 This person may master these wines but not the wines sold in other locations like Italy, Spain, Germany, etc. Even people who lived in the French regions of the Loire or Rhone Valley would not understand wines manufactured in other French regions like Bordeaux or the Jura.
 This British-centric approach continues to this day.

 Programs for Restaurant Staff

-The courses given by WSET were originally intended for employees in the wine & spirit trade.
-The majority of students remain largely restaurant employees.
+The courses given by WSET were initially intended for employees in the wine & spirit trade.
+The majority of students remain primarily restaurant employees.
 However, their programs are also attended by non-professional connoisseurs.
 The WSET further offers professional certification in the United States, with franchises across the country.

 How Much Do Exams Cost?